-The global micro combined heat and power market is expected to reach USD 9,718.9 million by 2027 and register a CAGR of 12.20% during the forecast period of 2021 to 2027.
+The global micro combined heat and power market is expected to reach USD 3,870 million by 2030 and register a CAGR of 13.5% during the forecast period of 2022 to 2030.

 Moreover, support from the government through incentives and subsidies is expected to create an opportunity for the players operating in the global micro combined heat and power market.
-However, challenges in implementing MCHP projects due to lack of infrastructure are expected to restrain the growth of the global micro combined heat and power market during the forecast period.
+However, challenges in implementing MCHP market projects due to lack of infrastructure are expected to restrain the growth of the global micro combined heat and power market during the forecast period.

 The electricity demand has decreased considerably due to the pandemic, leading to a decreased demand from the commercial sector.
 As most countries were under lockdown, economic activities have come to a standstill, and only essential industries are operating, leading to a substantial decline in demand for electricity.
 Many countries worldwide were under lockdown in April 2020, and according to statistical data from the International Energy Agency (IEA), countries in full lockdown saw an average energy demand decline of 25%, while countries in partial lockdown witnessed an energy demand decline of 18%.
 The preliminary analysis of statistical data displays an increase in the share of renewable energy in the global energy mix.
 In contrast, the demand for electricity sources such as gas, coal, and nuclear has declined.